ap-dev-github/atithidev-website/README.md

-This website is deployed as a microservice architecture all the important links are given below:
+This website works on the microservice architecture all the important links are given below:
 ***********************************************************************************************
 VISIT THE WEBSITE : https://atithidev-main-v1-0-0.onrender.com
 **********************************************************************************************